Cepheid Metallicity in the Leavitt Law (C- MetaLL) survey: VIII: Spectroscopic detection of rare earth dysprosium, erbium, lutetium and thorium in Classical Cepheids: Discussion

 In the context of the R-Process Alliance \citep[RPA, ][]{hansen2018}, whose main objective is to investigate the r-process through the study of r-process-enriched stars, \citet{hansen2025} observed the metal-poor star 2MASS J05383296–5904280 with the Space Telescope Imaging Spectrograph instrument mounted on the Hubble Space Telescope \citep[HST/STIS ][]{woodgate1998}.
-The metallicity of this star is very low, $-$2.59 dex, while Er, Lu and Th are enhanced with abundances of [Er/H] = $-$1.38, [Lu/H] = $-$1.26 dex and [Th/H] = $-$1.18 dex (that is, [Er/Fe] = 1.21 dex, [Lu/Fe] = 1.33 dex and [Th/Fe] = 1.41 dex).
+The metallicity of this star is very low, $-$2.59 dex, while Er, Lu, and Th are enhanced with abundances of [Er/H] = $-$1.38, [Lu/H] = $-$1.26 dex, and [Th/H] = $-$1.18 dex (that is, [Er/Fe] = 1.21 dex, [Lu/Fe] = 1.33 dex, and [Th/Fe] = 1.41 dex).
 These results agree with the behaviour found in this paper of enhanced r-process abundances for low-metallicity values.
 Dy, which was estimated as well ([Dy/H] = $-$1.24 dex, or equivalently [Dy/Fe] = 1.34 dex), is also enhanced and agrees with what was stated for the other elements.
+We point out that, as was already stated in Sect.~\ref{sec:results}, our measurements of Dy, Er, and Th are not definitive and their detection needs further attention.

-\citet{Lyubimkov2022a} studied three red giant stars (EK Eri, OU And and $\beta$ Gem, with [Fe/H] = 0.1 dex, $-$0.11 dex and 0.03 dex, respectively ) with strong magnetic fields using the NES echelle-spectrograph on the 6-m BTA telescope at the Special Astrophysical Observatory of the Russian Academy of Sciences.
+\citet{Lyubimkov2022a} studied three red giant stars (EK Eri, OU And, and $\beta$ Gem, with [Fe/H] = 0.1 dex, $-$0.11 dex and 0.03 dex, respectively ) with strong magnetic fields using the NES echelle-spectrograph on the 6-m BTA telescope at the Special Astrophysical Observatory of the Russian Academy of Sciences.
 While these stars are thought to be descendants of magnetic Ap stars, no anomalies in the abundances of the heavy elements were found.
-In the case of Erbium, for EK Eri and $\beta$ Gem abundances of [Er/H] of 0.04 and 0.0 dex were estimated, but no Lu or Th was detected.
-These values, as well as their Dy estimation, are consistent with our results.
-In a subsequent study \citep{Lyubimkov2022b}, 9 K-Giants with planets were analysed and a similar estimation of Dy and Er was obtained.
-More recently, the sample of 3 magnetic red giants presented in \citet{Lyubimkov2022a} was complemented with other 20 objects \citep{Lyubimkov2024}, but in this case only Dy was measured.
+In the case of erbium, for EK Eri and $\beta$ Gem abundances of [Er/H] of 0.04 and 0.0 dex were estimated, but no Lu or Th was detected.
+These values, as well as their Dy estimation, are coherent with our measurements at solar metallicities.
+In a subsequent study \citep{Lyubimkov2022b}, nine K-Giants with planets were analysed and a similar estimation of Dy and Er was obtained.
+More recently, the sample of three magnetic red giants presented in \citet{Lyubimkov2022a} was complemented with twenty other objects \citep{Lyubimkov2024}, but in this case only Dy was measured.